-By: Sarah Lynch and Nasser Najjar Posted on November 12.
+Author: Sarah Lynch and Nasser Najjar Posted November 12, 2012

 RAFAH, Sinai — Every few days, an armored vehicle rolls past the entrance to Abou Yasser’s clothing shop in this city that straddles the border between Gaza and Egypt’s Sinai Peninsula, the police and military unaware of how he really makes a living.